-"With regard to those expectations you allude to, Mr. Sandford requests me, as a friend, my dear madam, to assure you that they must prove wholly fallacious, unless Mr. Robinson founds them on his own diligent exertions.
-Should he be willing to enter into the prudent views of his uncle, he may depend upon every support and encouragement it is in his power to afford; otherwise he must still submit to those distressing embarrassments, to which the expensive habits so commonly contracted in his profession, and the limited resources it affords, unite to expose him.
+"With regard to those expectations you allude to, Mr. Sandford requests me as a friend, my dear rea the c a po madam, to assure you that they must prove wholly fallacious, unless Mr. Robinson founds them on his own diligent exertions.
+Should he be willing to enter into the prudent views of his uncle, he may depend upon every support and encouragement it is in his power to afford; otherwise he must still submit to those distressing embarrassments to which the expensive habits so commonly contracted in his profession, and the limited resources it affords, unite to expose him.